 How we work in practice:

 There is a meeting of all Governors at least once each term.
-However, much of our work takes place in committees and some Governors also have specific roles, such as the SEN Governor.
+However, some of the work takes place in working groups.
+Some Governors also have specific roles, such as the SEN Governor and Safeguarding Governor.

-At the Full Board Meeting Governors receive and discuss reports from the committees as well as from the headteacher.
+At the meeting Governors receive and discuss reports from the working groups as well as from the headteacher.

 Are you interested in being a school Governor?